 There are nearly 2200 students on roll on the Lycée International campus itself.
 If one adds the children who are externés and those in the partner schools, then almost 4000 young people are now following a bilingual, bicultural education in the Saint-Germain-en-Laye - Le Pecq area.

-The Lycée International is currently undergoing an extensive rebuilding and refurbishment programme, that will equip the school with the resources to meet the needs of our twenty-first century learners.
-The redevelopment works are due for completion in September 2019.
+The Lycée International underwent an extensive rebuilding and refurbishment programme, to equip the school with the resources to meet the needs of our twenty-first century learners.
+The redevelopment was completed in 2020.